discretlib/doc/content/learn/events.md

 +++
 title = "System Events"
-description = "Learn more about system events triggered by discret" weight = 1
+description = "Learn more about system events triggered by Discret" weight = 1
 +++